KTokarski2/TravelPlanningSystem/README.md

 7) Drag and drop **postgres_seed.sql** and run query
 8) Enter `localhost:3000` and start using the app!

-### Some functionalities might not be working becouse of api keys!
+### Some functionalities might not be working becouse of api keys
 ### Please contact the authors for support